Authored by the expert who managed and guided the team behind the France Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult a qualified professional before making any property purchase decision.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Nouvelle-Aquitaine.

 Is it smart to buy now in Nouvelle-Aquitaine, or should I wait as of 2026?